jhonatheberson/computer-vision-system/README.md

 ## About

-🌌 Computer vision system - It is a system for detecting people and safety helmets in real time, triggering alarms.
+🌌 Computer vision system - It is a system for detecting people and glasses in real time, triggering alarms.

 ---

 ## Features

+- [x] real-time glasses detection
-- [x] real-time safety helmet detection
+- [x] real-time person detection
-- [x] alarm activation when a person wearing a helmet is detected
+- [x] alarm activation when a person is not wearing glasses